 We apologize that we don't have a phone to distract us while we provide the best service we can to customers in our store.
 Visit us so we can give you the same great service!

-All new volunteers must take a 30 minute orientation and safety tour at either 11am or 4pm Tuesday-Saturday and agree to adhere to our policies and procedures.
-Come on in and learn more!
+All new volunteers are required take a 30 minute orientation and safety tour at either 11am or 4pm Tuesday-Saturday and agree to adhere to our policies and procedures.
+No prior signup required.
+Just arrive about 10 minutes early to fill out a little paperwork.

 Free Geek offers a variety of unpaid internships to those who have the time, interest and motivation to work outside of our main volunteer programs.
 We try hard to ensure your internship will provide you with learning and skills you can apply to paying jobs.
 Interns volunteer on a set schedule, learn valuable skills and play a vital role in the health of Free Geek as an organization.